-Woman Accused Of Breaking Into A South Florida Police Substation, Eating Food From Fridge
+Woman Accused Of Breaking Into South Florida Police Substation, Eating Food From Fridge

 Police said when officers arrived to work on Thursday at around 8 a.m., at the substation in the 2200 block of South Congress Avenue, they noticed a broken kitchen window.
 After further inspection, they discovered someone had broken into their facility.

-The intruder then removed meals from the refrigerator, heated one of those meals and proceded to eat it in their kitchen, police said.
+The intruder removed meals from the refrigerator, heated one of those meals and proceded to eat it in their kitchen, police said.

-Apparently, she was not a fan of asparagus, as a photo released by police shows the vegetable strewn all over their kitchen area.
+Apparently, the intruder was not a fan of asparagus, as a photo released by police shows vegetables strewn all over their kitchen area.

+1st mistake – breaking into our substation.
+2nd – eating Agent Berben's chicken & asparagus.
+3rd – leaving her ID behind.
+Today, we charged Yvelande Jean-Pierre w/burglary to an unoccupied structure, theft & criminal mischief.
+Read the arrest report: https://t.co/ZqLrYMKgKc pic.twitter.com/bg5Y7LGS2c

 Investigators subsequently found a plastic bag on top of a trash can containing the woman’s wallet.